The Ultimate Travel Guide: Busan

-There are a number of options to get there.
+Getting there: There are a few options to get there.
 Firstly is by taking the subway on Line 1 to Nampo Station Exit 7.
 From here walk along Gwangbok-ro Street about 150 meters before you find an escalator taking you to the park.
-There are also a number of possible entry points surrounding the park if you happen to find yourself at the right spot.
+There are also multiple possible entry points surrounding the park if you happen to find yourself at the right spot.

-Busan has a fair share of beaches (7 in-fact) along its modernising shoreline, providing plenty of beach day opportunities.
-However Gwangalli beach can claim to be one of the best, from here you’ll be provided the best possible view of Gwangan Bridge.
+Busan has a fair share of beaches (7 in fact) along its modernising shoreline, providing plenty of beach day opportunities.
+However, Gwangalli beach can claim to be one of the best, from here you’ll be provided with the best possible view of Gwangan Bridge.

-Many will even wait until the sun goes down before visiting the beach, as this is the best spot to get the best view of Gwangandaegyo Bridge in all its glory.
+Many will even wait until the sun goes down before visiting the beach.
+That’s when you get the absolute best spot to get the best view of Gwangandaegyo Bridge in all its glory.

 Busan is a major metropolitan centre, coming with all the necessary transportation centres you’d expect.
 From Flights to trains and buses, the city has it all covered.
 With South Korea being somewhat of a compact country and very efficient road networks, travelling from one side of the country takes a matter of hours.
 Naturally as always, the bus is your cheapest option available.